struong/ghune/README.md

 # prune

-Cleaning up my repos from the Github UI is tedious.
+Cleaning up repos from the Github UI is tedious.
 Bulk-delete GitHub repos from the terminal instead!

 ![prune demo](assets/demo.png)